Legcord/Legcord/README.md

 Alternative: Download pre-compiled version from releases tab.

 # FAQ
-1.Will I get banned from using it?
+## 1.Will I get banned from using it?

- **-You are breaking Discord ToS since we are using GooseMod for themes and plugins.
-But no one ever got banned from using ArmCord or GooseMod**
+ -You are breaking Discord ToS since we are using GooseMod for themes and plugins.
+But no one ever got banned from using ArmCord or GooseMod
+## 2.How does this work?

+ -We are using official web app and adding GooseMod to it with some other tweaks.